How to Get Married in Croatia as a Foreigner

 7. Attend the pre-ceremony check

 Some registrars or religious institutions will invite you for a short appointment before the wedding.
-This is to verify your documents, finalise details such as names and wording, and confirm ceremony arrangements like music, readings, or the order of service in religious weddings.
+This is to verify your documents, finalise details such as names and wording, and confirm ceremony arrangements, including music, readings, and the order of service for religious weddings.

 8. The ceremony day